liscovich/functional-specs/popper_functional_specifications.md

 ### Documentation

-<a name="RSDocumentation"></a>**Documentation** is stored on GitHub, not on the Researcher Site.
-Clicking on Documentation takes the Researcher to a public repository linked with the official [Popper GitHub account](https://github.com/Experiments).
+<a name="RSDocumentation"></a>Documentation is stored on GitHub, not on the Researcher Site.
+Clicking on Documentation takes the Researcher to a public repository linked with the official <a href="https://github.com/Experiments" target="_blank">https://github.com/Experiments</a>.
 We will take care of writing documentation.

-### Our Story
+### About

-<a href="#RSOur_Story">Our Story</a> is a static About page.
-Its contents will be discussed later.
+The content of <a href="#RSAbout">About</a> will be discussed later.

 ### Experiments